davidlattimore/wild/PACKAGING.md

 ## Binaries

 This repository consists of Wild linker and linker-diff binaries.
-We recommend providing `wild` binary and symlink `ld.wild` pointing to it.
-This enables `-fuse-ld=wild` usage with Clang.
+We recommend providing `wild` binary and symlink `ld.wild` pointing to it, as this enables `-fuse-ld=wild` usage with Clang.
 Linker-diff is mainly a tool to aid Wild development, so you most likely don't want to package it.

 ## Building

 This project uses Cargo as its build system.
-Wild's official artifacts are built using with `--profile dist` that enables compiler's internal ThinLTO and strips the binaries.
+The official artifacts are built with `--profile dist` that enables compiler's internal ThinLTO and strips the binaries.
 The benefit from ThinLTO is very mild in Wild's case, so it's up to you whether to use it.
 Musl artifacts also use `--feature mimalloc`, see below for the explanation.

 ### Optional features

-Wild has two optional features:
+Wild has two optional build-time features:

-- `fork` (enabled by default) – an optimisation of cleanup phase using `fork()`.
+- `fork` (enabled by default) – an optimisation of process clean-up phase using `fork()`.
 Can be disabled in the runtime via `--no-fork` flag.
 - `mimalloc` (disabled by default) – build and use Mimalloc as the allocator instead of the system one.
 It performs marginally worse than Glibc in Wild's case, but much better than Musl.